 Tight skin makes shaving smoother and easier.
 By using your opposite hand to pull your skin, you are creating a tight, flat surface.
 This helps your hair to stand up taller.
 Another benefit of stretching your skin, is that it is less likely to snag the blade and get cut.
 If you find your hand slipping, rub slightly damp fingers on your Alum Block, and this will give you extra friction when pulling your skin.

 When you’re working around awkward angled areas, you can often pull the skin away from them to create a flat surface that is easier to shave than a curves one.
-This trick is especially handy around a sharp jawline, but works great on Adam’s Apple, chin, ankles and really anywhere else!
+This trick is especially handy around a sharp jawline, but works great on the adam's apple, chin, ankles and really anywhere else!

 You always want to keep your blade in the “Goldilocks” zone.
 Not too much angle, and not too little.
 If your blade is flush to your skin it won’t shave very closely, but if the angle is too high you’ll just scrape it across your face.
 I find about 15-20 degrees is perfect, but try out some different angles and figure out which shave you closely without irritating your skin.

 Much like angle, pressure is a matter of “just enough, but not too much”.
 I describe the ideal pressure as confident, but light.
 If you simply let the blade do the work, it will glide or skip over hairs, while pressing too hard can give you razor burn.
 If you start on a hairless patch of skin and glide down into the hairline, it is easier to get the correct pressure.
 You’ll notice that I lather quite high up on my cheek, so I can start on a smooth surface and move into the beard at my own pace.